WannaRen Returns as Life Ransomware, Targets India

 After the Life ransomware encrypts a file, it adds the extension “.life” to it.
 A ransom note, “READ ME.txt”, is then created in the %Desktop% folder.

 Although the initial WannaRen variant was only active for a short time, it managed to cause plenty of damage during that span.
 With its reemergence as a new variant, it’s possible that the original operators (or malicious actors who have managed to gain access to its code) are looking to expand to other regions.

-To defend against ransomware attacks, organisations should consider implementing a multilayered approach to security to protect possible entry points into the system (endpoint, email, web, and network).
-The following security solutions can detect malicious components and suspicious behaviour:
+To defend against ransomware attacks, organizations should consider implementing a multilayered approach to security to protect possible entry points into the system (endpoint, email, web, and network).
+The following security solutions can detect malicious components and suspicious behavior:

-- Trend Micro Vision One™ provides multilayered protection and behaviour detection, which helps block questionable behaviour and tools early on before the ransomware can do irreversible damage to the system.
+- Trend Micro Vision One™ provides multilayered protection and behavior detection, which helps block questionable behavior and tools early on before the ransomware can do irreversible damage to the system.

 - Trend Micro Cloud One™ Workload Security protects systems against both known and unknown threats that exploit vulnerabilities.
 This protection is made possible through techniques such as virtual patching and machine learning.